neontribe/ad-hoc-manifesto/FullText.md

 ![MinecraftCarta](images/13508901354-thumb.jpg)

+I imagine the actual formulation of the Manifesto as something like the Council of Nicea.
+(The Councl of Nicea?
+A fourth century council of bishops who met to work out what Christians should believe; the Nicene Creed.
+They didn't ship the final version by the end of the council...)

-What are the apocrypha?
-Well, they are those texts which were around at the same time as holy writ, but did not make it in.
-Like theologians, we - Rupert and Harry - have no direct contact with the writer.
-In our case, because we haven't bothered to mail them.
+Like theologians, we - Rupert and Harry - have no direct contact with the writers.
+In our case, because we're too lazy and too shy to mail them.
 So we can't know directly why the content of the agile manifesto is as it is, but we can attempt an analysis, using the tools of literary criticism, and guesswork.

 ![Text?
 A library](images/4335376117-thumb.jpg)

+What, then, are the apocrypha?
+Well, they are those texts which were around at the same time as holy writ, but did not make it in.

 Extreme programming was two years old.